Kong/docs.konghq.com/app/docs/0.1.1beta-2/about/what.md

 * **Scalable**: Kong easily scales horizontally by simply adding more machines, meaning your platform can handle virtually any load while keeping latency low.

-* **Modular**: Kong can be extended by adding new plugins, which are easily configured through an admin RESTful API.
+* **Modular**: Kong can be extended by adding new plugins, which are easily configured through an RESTful Admin API.

 * **Runs on any infrastructure**: Kong runs anywhere.
 You can deploy Kong in the cloud or on-premise environments, including single or multi-datacenter setups and for public, private or invite-only APIs.